 At the AGM this year the Irish Section intimated its intention to withdraw from the BGGA to start an Irish Greenkeepers Association.

-At a meeting of the SGGA Executive and asked for by the Superintendents Association of Ireland (SAI), representatives outlined proposals for a Greenkeeper of the Year Award.
+At a meeting of the SGGA Executive and asked for by the Scottish Agricultural Industries (SAI), representatives outlined proposals for a Greenkeeper of the Year Award.
 It was agreed to go ahead with this.

 The winner of the SAI Greenkeeper of the Year Award was William McKelvie, head greenkeeper at Dumfries and County.